reuven/OReilly-2024-06June-13-python/README.md

-# Notebooks, files, and programs from "Python in Five Weeks"
+# Notebooks, files, and programs from today's Python course

 This repo contains the Jupyter notebook + program files from my training for O'Reilly starting in April 2024.
 It'll remain open, so you can review the material later on.